zhullyb/monyhar/monyhar/sandbox/README.md

-Built on top of the low-level sandboxing library is the [`//sandbox/policy`](policy/README.md) component, which provides concrete policies and helper utilities for sandboxing specific Chromium processes and services.
+Built on top of the low-level sandboxing library is the [`//sandbox/policy`](policy/README.md) component, which provides concrete policies and helper utilities for sandboxing specific Monyhar processes and services.
 The core sandbox library cannot depend on the policy component.